eashanhatti/peridot/notes/braindump.md

 So no, it isn't. `ty unit` sticks around at runtime

 Aha, I just need to disallow first-class types in the object language.

+#### 10/20/2021

+Note: `a ~> b` is the type of dynamic functions, `a -> b` is the type of static functions

+How does tail recursion fit into the current system?
+My first idea was to have a separate function type that guarantees TCO, but how does that work with inlining?
+Inlined functions take the form `^a -> ^b` - they're static functions.
+We could add another metafunction type that also guarantees TCO?
+Not sure what the semantics of that would be.

+Hm.
+What if "`^a -> ^b` is the type of inlined functions" is the wrong way of thinking about things?

+What if we put how much stack space a function's recursive calls will consume on its type?
+So we have two values, `bounded` and `unbounded`.
+Nonrecursive and tail recursive functions are of type `a ~bounded> b`, and everything else are of type `a ~unbounded> b` (Temporary syntax).
+The former can be inlined and TCOd.
+So "`^a -> ^b` is the type of inlined functions", *is* the wrong way of thinking, although it is accurate in a sense.
+It's more accurate however, to say that `^a -> ^b` is the type of a macro.